 Every day Google adds thousands of websites to their blacklist due to malware on the site.
 Some of these sites were created solely for malicious purposes, however, most are legitimate websites that have been infected without the knowledge of the site’s owners.

-What's worse than a hacked website?
-Having Google list your site as "infected."
+What’s worse than a hacked website?
+Having Google blacklist your site and label it as “infected.”

 Common Indicators of a Blacklisted Site